wandyezj/wandyezj.github.io/ideas/open-data.md

 Steps in data collection and maintenance

 Much effort has been spent on analysis while relatively little has been spent on data source quality assurance.

+Annotate in code that data is collected and provide link to metadata, annotate metadata with link to where data is collected in code.
+Have a random GUID tag that can be researched later.

 ## Notes